-- Our Annual Report on Form 10-K, as amended, for the fiscal year ended March 31, 2000; - The description of our Class A common stock contained in our registration statement on Form 8-A filed with the SEC on October 14, 1987 under Section 12 of the Exchange Act, including any amendment or report filed for the purpose of updating such; and - 3.
+- Our definitive Proxy Statement filed with the SEC on July 28, 2000 in connection with our 2000 Annual Meeting of Stockholders; - Our Current Report on Form 8-K for an event as of July 31, 2000 (as filed on August 16, 2000); - 5.
+The description of our Class A common stock contained in our registration statement on Form 8-A filed with the SEC on October 14, 1987 under Section 12 of the Exchange Act, including any amendment or report filed for the purpose of updating such; and - 6.
 The description of our preferred stock purchase rights contained in our registration statement on Form 8-A filed with the SEC on May 1, 1998 under Section 12 of the Exchange Act, including any amendment or report filed for the purpose of updating such description.